New global research: What will customer experience look like in 2030?

 e.
 8 out of 10 expect to use a smart assistant (such as Google Home, Amazon Alexa, etc.) to make an online purchase or control a smart home.

 f.
 78% say they expect they’ll be controlling other devices with their wearables.

 For brands, this level of consumer acceptance – and expectation – opens new opportunities for broadening consumer engagement.
 But to meet rising expectations on both sides, brands require new capabilities to close the gap between consumer technology and marketing technology.

 “Tracing a customer through their journey entails a forensic understanding of the customer across endless journey permutations – customers want to be remembered and understood as they crisscross myriad channels, touchpoints and contexts,” said Wilson Raj, Global Director of SAS Customer Intelligence.
 “Brands must reinvent their operating models to act at speed.
-They need a holistic data strategy that they can personalize at scale, journey analytics capabilities that can adapt in real time, and enable a self-reinforcing cycle of tailored experiences.”
+They need a holistic data strategy that they can personalise at scale, journey analytics capabilities that can adapt in real time, and enable a self-reinforcing cycle of tailored experiences.”

 Emerging tech will underpin brand success over the next decade

 The future of CX will be shaped in large part by evolving technologies.
 The research asked brands what “futuristic” technologies they are investing in today to shepherd in new customer experiences and increase customer satisfaction by 2030.

 “The empowered new buyer is capitalising on emerging technologies and exerting tremendous pressure on the technology needs of marketing organisations,” said Raj.
 For CMOs, these forces create a “moving target” problem: It's hard to gain a leading edge on something that’s constantly advancing.
 And this is problematic because consumers expect ‘always-on’ access and service and to interact with a brand on their terms.”